-Materials: Chromed perforated metal (iron) lampshade, white painted inside.
+Materials: Chromed perforated metal (iron) globe lampshade, white painted on the inside.
 Iron gooseneck wrapped with a black rubber hose.
 2 aluminium rings.
-Chromed metal (iron) base with a black plastic bottom.
-Iron counterweight inside.
+Round chromed metal (iron) base with a black plastic bottom.
+Iron counterweight inside the base.
 Bakelite socket.

 Height: 32 cm / 12.59” – adjustable